oracle/graal/docs/reference-manual/native-image/guides/specify-class-initialization.md

 --initialize-at-run-time=p.C1
 ```

-The whole class hierarchy can be initialized at build time by passing `--initialize-at-build-time` on the command line.

 You can also programmatically specify Class initialization using the [`RuntimeClassInitialization` class](https://github.com/oracle/graal/blob/master/sdk/src/org.graalvm.nativeimage/src/org/graalvm/nativeimage/hosted/RuntimeClassInitialization.java) from the [Native Image Feature interface](https://github.com/oracle/graal/blob/master/sdk/src/org.graalvm.nativeimage/src/org/graalvm/nativeimage/hosted/Feature.java).

-This guide demonstrates how to build a native executable by running the class initializer at run time, and then at build time, and compares the two approaches.
+This guide demonstrates how to build a native executable by running the class initializer at runtime, and then at build time, and compares the two approaches.

 ## Run a Demo

-For the demo part, you will run a simple XML SAX parser Java application, listing top five most viewed Java talks in 2023.
+For the demo part, you will run a simple Java application that uses an XML SAX parser to list some Java talks from 2023.
 The Java SAX parser is event-based, and does not load a complete XML document into memory, but reads it sequentially, unlike a DOM parser.

 ### Prerequisite